AEPFS2025Group9/RoomRoam/README.md

 * `review_manager` : Provides use hotel reviews such as creating a customer review
 * `search_manager` : Provides methods to do searching activities such as sesarching for hotels in a city

+### 4. Database Design
+The hotel reservation system is backed by a relational database, structured according to a normalized schema that was provided by the instructors.
+This schema includes key entities such as Hotels, Guests, Rooms, Bookings, Invoices, Facilities, and Reviews.
+While minor practical extensions (like seasonal pricing and review tracking) were introduced, we stayed true to the original model to maintain clarity and consistency.

+#### 4.1 Database Initialization
+The database is initialized at runtime through class-based data access layers.
+Each table (e.g., hotels, rooms, bookings, invoices, reviews) is created if it doesn't already exist, ensuring idempotent startup behavior.
+Review table creation, for instance, is explicitly triggered via:

+ReviewDAL().create_table()

+This ensures all necessary structures are in place before any guest or admin operations.

+#### 4.2 User Stories and Database Operations

+Each user story from the specification was implemented using clean database queries encapsulated in dedicated manager and DAL (Data Access Layer) classes.

+Example User Stories and Corresponding Database Features:

+* As a guest, I want to search for hotels in a specific city.
+  → SQL joins on the hotels and addresses tables, exposed through SearchManager.

+* As a guest, I want to leave a review after my stay.
+  → A review entry is inserted into the reviews table using ReviewDAL.

+* As an admin, I want to see occupancy rates by room type in my hotel.
+  → A grouped SQL aggregation fetches booking counts per room type, optionally filtered by hotel.
+The result is visualized using matplotlib via:

+AdminManager.get_room_type_summary_as_df(hotel_id)

+* Optional Extensions:
+  Dynamic pricing was implemented based on check-in month, affecting invoice generation logic.

+#### 4.3 Extensibility and Data Visualization

+To support analytical insights, we introduced functions that export booking data as pandas DataFrames.
+This enabled a visual dashboard (bar chart) showing room popularity per hotel or across all hotels, supporting admins in optimizing their room allocation strategy.

 ## Project
 Link to Kanban Board: https://github.com/orgs/AEPFS2025Group9/projects/2